Indonesia rolls out nearly $25 billion more spending for coronavirus

 “The government decided that the total additional spending to manage COVID-19 is as much as 405.1 trillion rupiah,” he said adding that this will widen the 2020 budget deficit to as much as 5.07% of gross domestic product, the widest in more than a decade.

-The stimulus package includes a 3 percentage point reduction in the corporate tax rate to 22%, he said.
+The stimulus package includes a 3-percentage-point reduction in the corporate tax rate to 22%, he said.

 Other measures include expanding social welfare to benefit up to 10 million households, food assistance and electricity tariff discounts and waivers, he told reporters.

+Warjiyo also warned there would be short-term economic contraction due to curbs on people’s mobility, after Widodo ordered “large-scale social limits” and stricter rules on physical distancing on Monday.

-Medical experts have said the world’s fourth-most-populous country must impose tighter restrictions on movements as known cases of the highly infectious respiratory illness have gone from none in early March to 1,528, with 136 deaths.
+Medical experts have said Indonesia, the world’s fourth-most-populous country, must impose tighter restrictions on movements.
+Known cases of the disease have gone from none in early March to 1,528, with 136 deaths.

-Indonesia suspended all foreign arrivals on Tuesday after a study showed more than 140,000 people in the Southeast Asian country could die of the virus.
+Indonesia suspended all foreign arrivals on Tuesday after a study showed more than 140,000 people in the country could die of the virus without tougher action.

 Fear about the disease and its impact on livelihoods is spreading.